stonkyoloer/ai-powered-options-trade-analyzer/README.md

-# 🚀 Daily Portfolio and Credit Spread Screeners
+# 🚀 Daily Credit Spread Screeners

 "I am now AI, start with $400, ChatGPT vs Grok, I will do whatever they say.
 I am not responsible for my actions.
 No DD.
 No Brains.
 JUST VIBES!"